-As depicted in Fig.~\ref{fig:supp_result}, we present additional animation results to further showcase the effectiveness of our method.
 We observe that our method can be readily extended to hand animation.
-To showcase its effectiveness in this context, we estimate the underlying SMPL-X~\cite{SMPL-X:2019} model to fit a sequence from the DynVideo dataset.
+To showcase its effectiveness in this context, we estimate the underlying SMPL-X model to fit a sequence from the DynVideo dataset.
 As depicted in Fig.~\ref{fig:hand}, our method demonstrates the capability to generate plausible hand animation without the need for specific design considerations.
 The prospect of extending our work to encompass full-body avatars is promising, and we defer this to future investigations.